rpaul48/pyret-moss/README.md

 The goal of this phase is to present long matches between submissions to the user as just that: long matches, as opposed to a series of smaller, disjointed segments.
 The substrings of shared fingerprints that appear in a pair table are chosen such that the following property holds:

-> If a fingerprint it shared, then one of the longest common substrings of hashes that *includes that fingerprint* appears as a match in the output.
+> If a fingerprint is shared, then one of the longest common substrings of hashes that *includes that fingerprint* appears as a match in the output.

 This attempts to render fingerprints within the largest matching context in which they occur.